How to Plan a Project with BrightWork 365

 Add known risks

 It’s a good idea to add these risks to the site during project setup.
-This way, the team knows what to look out for during project execution.
+A best practice is to maintain a RAID log (Risks, Assumptions, Issues, Dependencies) to track all potential blockers.
+This way, the team knows what to look out for during project execution and can build in contingency time to the schedule.

 BrightWork 365 is a project and portfolio management app, deployed on the Microsoft Power Platform in your Microsoft 365 cloud environment.